 Rachel Cook signs as Institutional Official for Health Sciences fellowship and faculty career development applications/scholarships.
-Additionally, they also signs on behalf of Mark Cooper when a Fiscal Officer's signature is required and as the official representing IRB and IACUC offices when a signatures is required.
+Additionally, she also signs on behalf of Mark Cooper when a Fiscal Officer's signature is required and as the official representing IRB and IACUC offices when a signature is required.

 Please see the tabs below for specific agency requirements.

 - A copy of the application and a copy or URL link to the agency guidelines should be

 e-mailed to your analyst at least five (5) working days prior to submission.